maxwowpow/maxwowpow/README.md

 - ⚡ If you reading this - you're already awesome.

-- 🌱 Interested in SaaS, APIs, PI (process integration), AI (SD/Chat), Datacenter Engineering (Kubernetes), DevOps, python/nodejs/.net?
+- 🌱 Interested in SaaS/PaaS/IaaS, APIs, PI (process integration), AI (SD/Chat), Datacenter Engineering (Kubernetes), DevOps, python/nodejs/.net?
 Then here's your guy for connections of any kind 💙.

 - 😄 Philosophy: modern development is just writing code quickly, preferably without over-engineering and learning up-to-date tools while they __are being born__.